-These types of insurance provide coverage for the most common risks businesses in the restaurant industry face.
+These insurance policies cover the most common risks faced by businesses in the restaurant industry.

-This policy covers legal fees, property damage, and medical costs if alcohol is served or sold at a restaurant to a visibly intoxicated person who then harms others.
+This policy covers legal fees, property damage, and medical costs if alcohol is served or sold at your restaurant to a visibly intoxicated person who then proceeds to harm others.